 You might also want to get branded merchandise such as takeaway cups (both for in-house and reusable takeaway use), aprons, t-shirts and hats.

 These costs can be staggered over time as your business grows, so set out a plan for the minimum required set of branded goods to begin with.

 Coffee shop machines and equipment is widely available from commercial suppliers so you should be able to find options at a decent price.

 Unless you’re purchasing a fully or partially fitted shop, there are several pieces of equipment which are essential including:

-- Coffee makers, such as espresso machines
+- The machinery, such as espresso machines

 - Cup and dishwashing equipment